Ugo Rondinone: I ♡ John Giorno

 ABOUT JOHN GIORNO

-Born in 1936, Giorno is an artistic innovator who has been defying assumptions of poet, performer, political activist, Tibetan Buddhist, and visual artist since he emerged upon the New York art scene in the late 1950s.
-In the 1960’s, he began producing multi-media, multi-sensory events concurrent with Warhol’s Exploding Plastic Inevitable.
+John Giorno (b.
+1936, New York City, USA) is an artistic innovator who has been defying conventional definitions of poet, performer, political activist, Tibetan Buddhist, and visual artist since he emerged upon the New York art scene during the late 1950s.
+In the 1960s, he began producing multi-media, multi-sensory events concurrent with Warhol’s Exploding Plastic Inevitable.
 He worked with Rauschenberg’s Experiments in Art and Technology (E.A.T) in 1966, and with Bob Moog in 1967-68.
-His breakthroughs in this area include Dial-A-Poem, which was first exhibited in 1968 at the Architectural Society of New York, and was exhibited in the MoMA’s Information exhibition in 1970.
-His contributions are significant to many culturally defining moments: the Beat generation, Pop Art, Punk, Pictures Generation, and the hip-hop era.
+His breakthroughs in this area include Dial-A-Poem, which was first presented in 1968 at the Architectural Society of New York, and was later included in the MoMA’s Information exhibition in 1970.
+His contributions are significant to many culturally defining moments: the Beat generation, Pop Art, Punk, the Pictures Generation, and the hip-hop era.
 His work is included in the collections of the Museum of Modern Art, New York; Centre Georges Pompidou, Paris; Musée National d´Art Moderne, Paris; and Queensland Art Gallery/Gallery of Modern Art, Brisbane; among others.

 ABOUT UGO RONDINONE